-These three local site visits were beneficial in assessing regions of Tampa, as well as gaining perspective for the ECCS initiative in both Liberty City, Miami and New Town, Jacksonville.
-Both physical and social characteristics of these local place-based communities were observed, and applied to ECCS.
+These three local site visits were beneficial in contrasting different regions of Tampa, as well as gaining perspective to apply to the ECCS initiative in both Liberty City, Miami and New Town, Jacksonville.
+Both physical and social characteristics of these local communities were observed, and applied to ECCS.
 Physical characteristics that were noted included the type of infrastructure, number of schools, hospitals, and grocery stores, and residential areas.
 Social characteristics included community development centers and what activities they offered, events in the area, and overall participation of community members.